isaiahmartin847/isaiahmartin847/README.md

 ## Hey there I'm Isaiah
 I'm currently a full-stack developer intern at Unibui, where I help college students find local jobs.
-My goal in life is to improve people's lives through code
+My goal in life is to improve people's lives through coding.

 <h3>These are the technologies I use to achieve my goals.</h3>
 <p>